 Regulations with detailed hair care cleaning and sanitation requirements shall be posted in a conspicuous place for use by all hair care personnel and inmates.
-Single-use items, such as cotton pads and neck strips, shall be properly disposed of immediately after a single use.

 Barbers or beauticians shall not provide hair care service to any inmate when the skin of the face, neck or scalp is inflamed, or when there is scaling, pus or other evidence of skin eruptions, unless it is performed in accordance with the specific written authorization of the Responsible Physician.
 Any person infested with head lice shall not be given hair care service until cleared by the medical staff.